What is the Student Conduct Hearing Panel?

 SCHiP members determine whether or not a violation of campus policies and procedures has occurred and appropriate sanctions if they determine it has occurred.
 As a member of SCHiP, students have an opportunity to have a voice and actively participate in maintaining NEIU’s health community of learning.

 What are the requirements of becoming a member of the Student Conduct Hearing Panel?

 SCHiP needs responsible students who have excellent leadership and communication skills, who are committed to teamwork, and who have an interest in making a difference in their community.
 Students interested in applying should meet the following minimal requirements:

 - 2.5 cumulative GPA at NEIU (or high school for first-year students).

-- Availability for Hearings: Most Hearings will occur on Tuesdays or Thursdays during Activity Hour (3:05-4:05 p.m.).
-There also may be hearing outside these days and hours.
-SCHiP members’ academic schedules will be consulted before SRR schedules a hearing.
+- Availability for hearings: Most hearings will occur on Tuesdays or Thursdays during Activity Hour (3:05-4:05 p.m.).
+There also may be hearings outside these days and hours.
+SCHiP members’ academic schedules will be consulted before Student Affairs schedules a hearing.

 - Interview date - TBD

 How do I become a member of the Student Conduct Hearing Panel?

 Please contact Student Affairs at (773) 442-4600 or firstname.lastname@example.org for more information.

 What can I gain from being a member of the Student Conduct Hearing Panel?